FrederikUhlemann/GEANT4PIPS/README.md

-# PIPS simulation project
+# GEANT4PIPS simulation project

+GEANT4PIPS was created to provide a simple entry-level example for GEANT4.
-PipsProject is created to simulate a semiconductor detector.
+The simulation is about a semiconductor detector.
 The detector is a Passivated Implanted Planar Silicon (short PIPS) detector.
 The detector measures especially the energy of alpha particles originating from radioactive decay.